-Class A Common Stock offered by the Selling Sh U.S. Offering International Offering Total Class A Common Stock nareholders(1): 17,280,000 shares 4,320,000 shares 21,600,000 shares outstanding (2) 239,375,608 shares of Class A Common Stock.
-In addition, 54,957,142 shares of the Company's Class B Common Stock, par value \$.01 per share (the "Class B Common Stock" and, collectively with the Class A Common Stock, the "Common Stock"), are outstanding.
-NYSE Symbol The Company will not receive any proceeds from the sale of the Shares being sold by the Selling Shareholders (as defined below).
-See "Use of Proceeds".
-Selling Shareholders The selling shareholders are Ted Arison, The Arison Foundation, Inc., The Royal Bank of Scotland Trust Company as trustee for the Ted Arison Charitable Trust and New World Symphony Supporting Foundation, Inc. (collectively, the "Selling Shareholders").
-Ted Arison is selling his Shares for certain estate planning and other related purposes.
+Class A Common Stock offered by the Selling Sh

+U.S. Offering 16,240,000 shares

+International Offering 4,060,000 shares

+Total 20,300,000 shares

+Class A Common Stock 220 E10 67E charge of Class A Common Stock

+outstanding (2) 239,519,675 shares of Class A Common Stock.
+In addition, 54,957,142 shares of the

+Company's Class B Common Stock, par value

+\$.01 per share (the "Class B Common Stock"

+and, collectively with the Class A Common

+Stock, the "Common Stock"), are outstanding.

+NYSE Symbol CCL

+Use of Proceeds The Company will not receive any proceeds

+from the sale of the Shares being sold by the

+Selling Shareholders (as defined below).
+See

+"Use of Proceeds".

+Selling Shareholders The selling shareholders are Ted Arison, The

+• Arison Foundation, Inc., The Royal Bank of

+Scotland Trust Company (Jersey) Limited, as

+trustee for the Ted Arison Charitable Trust,

+and New World Symphony Supporting Foundation,

+Inc. (collectively, the "Selling

+Shareholders").
+Ted Arison is selling his

+Shares for certain estate planning and other

+related purposes.

-(1) Ted Arison has granted the U.S. and International Underwriters over-allotment options to purchase a total of 3,240,000 additional shares of Class A Common Stock.
+(1) Ted Arison and New World Symphony Supporting Foundation, Inc. ("New World Symphony") have granted the U.S. and International Underwriters over-allotment options to purchase a total of 2,845,000 additional shares of Class A Common Stock.